 While it is easy to assume that one savings account is much the same as the other, there are some crucial differences between crypto and regular savings accounts.

 No FDIC Insurance

 If you have your savings in a regular bank, your account will come with the reassurance of up to $250,000 of FDIC insurance, or NCUA insurance for credit unions.
 This is federal insurance coverage that will reimburse the account holder should the bank fail or cease trading.

 However, your cryptocurrency interest earning account does not provide this insurance.
 This means that were something to happen to your funds, there would be no insurance to cover your losses.
 Your interest and principal could both be lost.
-While it isn't likely to happen, it's still something to consider.
+With a spate of recent crypto exchange bankruptcies, it's still something to consider.

 The yield on a crypto interest account is typically 4% to 8% APY or even higher, which is significantly more than the typical traditional saving account yield.

 Where do those yields come from?

 Typically large institutions are a large driver of the crypto borrowing.
 They will borrow crypto for a short time in order to cover large buy orders of cryptocurrency when it's unlikely they'll have enough sell orders all at once to cover the order.
 They borrow the crypto to cover their buy order until sell orders from their clients come in and they can repay the loan.